RedHatInsights/ephemeral-namespace-operator/CONTRIBUTING.md

 ### Apply Ephemeral Namespace Operator Pool Spec
 In the root directory of the Ephemeral Namespace Operator there is a pool yaml file for testing called `test-pool-spec.yaml`.
 Ensure to edit line 56 of the file to update the name of the pull secret to the one retrieved from Quay.
-You will want to download that and
+You will want to apply the
-apply the file to your Minikube cluster with the following command:
+file to your Minikube cluster with the following command:
 ```
 oc apply -f ~/path/to/test-pool-spec.yaml
 ```